learn-co-students/seattle-web-042020/18-sinatra-forms-and-rest/README.md

 - Many of the CRUD actions are different actions that occur on the same resource
   ![rest1](./images/rest1.png)
   ![rest2](./images/rest2.png)

-### Corneal

-- A Ruby gem that is a Sinatra app generator with Rails-like simplicity (to implement basic directory structure of MVC App in Sinatra)

 ## Implementation of RESTful Routing